PlasmaTrout/red/README.md

 ### Aim ###

 To make a simple, robust, C++ game engine capable of rapid prototyping.
-Editor is optional but highly desired.
+An editor is optional but highly desired.

 ### Build ###